Skyscanner/backpack/packages/bpk-react-utils/readme.md

 ## TransitionInitialMount.js

 A wrapper around `react-transition-group` which makes it easy to transition a components initial mount.
-All you need to provide is a class name and a timeout.
+All you need to provide is two class names and a timeout.

 ### Usage